 The no-frills Chinese carmaker Changan, also know as Chana, is a state-owned enterprise in Chongqing China and is one of the top 4 automakers in the country.
-The company is to produce 34 electric models by 2025 and invest 18 billion yuan ($3 billion) into new energy vehicle development during a 10-year period.
-The Eado EV is Chana’s first electric vehicle in a planned pipeline of 27 electric cars by 2025.
-The popular Changan BenBen EV followed the Eado EV in October 2016 with the Eulove MPV van and Eado PHEV expected in 2017 with talk of the CS15 SUV following thererafter.
+The company is to produce 34 new energy models by 2025 and invest 18 billion yuan ($3 billion) into new energy vehicle development during a 10-year period.
+The company expects that by 2020 between 7%-10% of its sales to be of new energy vehicles.
+The Eado EV is Changan’s first electric vehicle in a planned pipeline of electric cars by 2025.
+The popular Changan BenBen EV followed the Eado EV in October 2016 with the Eulove MPV van and Eado PHEV expected in 2017 with talk of the CS15 SUV EV following thereafter.
+Other PHEV models will include the CS75 PHEV, CS35 PHEV, and V7 PHEV.
 Various international automakers including PSA, Ford, and Suzuki has joint ventures with the company.

 CHANGAN ELECTRIC VEHICLES SALES

 Week 25 2018 - Changan breaks ground for new EV plant

 Changan Auto this week broke ground on it’s 240,000 unit EV plant in Jiangning District, Nanjing.
 The RMB 20 billion EV plant is expected to be put into operation in June 2020.
 Changan will discontinue the production of combustion vehicles in 2025.

 Week 17 2018 - Changan EV strategy changes